dirv/meal-planner-workshop/README.md

 ### Building

+First of, install all dependencies:

+    yarn install

-First of all, run the tests:
+Run the tests:

     yarn jasmine